 Deadline for responses is Sunday October 22

-Earlier this month (September) East Devon District Council began a six week consultation about proposed changes to the working-age Council Tax Reduction Scheme which sets out a framework on how much council tax support can be claimed by these households.
+Last month, East Devon District Council began a six week consultation about proposed changes to the working-age Council Tax Reduction Scheme which sets out a framework on how much council tax support can be claimed by these households.
 The council reviews the reduction scheme every year.

 This year, the council is consulting on making three changes to the scheme and the proposed amendments are being drafted to bring the scheme in line with the Government’s latest welfare reforms to housing benefits and Universal Credit.
 The changes will not affect pensioners.

 - Simplify the scheme for people receiving Universal Credit

 - Disregard the Bereavement Support Payment from the calculation of Council Tax Support, which makes it fairer to applicants who have recently lost a partner and align the scheme with changes already made in Housing Benefit.